-Enrolling in a Medicare Supplement makes things simple, hassle-free, and gives peace of mind as you are traveling.
+Enrolling in a Medicare Supplement makes things simple and hassle-free, giving you peace of mind while traveling.

 The only constant in life changes and your primary residence may change as you settle into retirement.
 Depending on your chosen coverage, changing your plan may or may not be necessary.

 Medicare Advantage plans are available in specific service areas.
-If your primary state of residency changes, you’ll need to select a plan in the new location.
+If your primary state of residency changes, you’ll need to select a plan for the new location.
 Remember that some Medicare Advantage plans have both in and out-of-network benefits.
 Some even let you see doctors as in-network when you’re out of your service area.

 Medicare Part D plans vary from state to state.
 Like the advantage plans, you will need to pick up a new Part D plan in your new state.

-Medigap plans are nationwide coverage, and in most cases, the plan will travel with you to your new area.
-Keep in mind that all areas have different costs for the same Medicare Supplement plan letters.
+Medigap plans are nationwide coverage; in most cases, the plan will travel with you to your new area.
+Remember that all areas have different costs for the same Medicare Supplement plan letters.
 Changing to another Medigap plan or company could be less expensive in your new state.